Athletics Staff & Coaches

 (513) 791-5791 ext.
 1430

 Ms. Dehring started working in the Athletic Department in 2006, but prior to that was both a student and an employee in other areas of the school.
-She is also the Varsity Soccer Coach.
+She has also coached Varsity Soccer, Track and Field and Softball.

 - Basketball Varsity Head Coach, Keith Starks